 I will never deny that a therapist in my life has served their purpose.
 Some actually caused more damage than good; accepting my handwritten check then rotating in their next “client.”
 But then 3.5 yrs ago I found a $180/hr box of Kleenex and a leather couch who rivals my F-Bombs; he threw a bucket of verbal ice cold water on me.
 I knew that first appointment I had found my therapist.
 “Alison why do you think your life has been ‘normal’?”

 Me: (insert smart-ass deflecting response that I will keep to myself)

 I have always believed that I was resilient.
 Married then divorced and a single mother of 2 babies by 21 years old.
 Desperately trying to navigate a chronically ill daughter, a son with mental illness, at the time a broken tumultuous relationship with both of my parents.
 I mean we all have chaos right?
 I was not resilient.
 And let’s be frank, I haven’t even gotten into mid 90s to present!

 Let’s recap: as per Websters Dictionary: “capable of withstanding shock without permanent deformation or rupture.”
 I mean sounds lovely to say you’re resilient, but life check that’s bullshit.

 Everything in life is permanent.
 It’s massive.
 It’s powerful.
 The power (also not a dirty word) is recognizing it.
 I am resilient in my convictions.
 I am resilient in my drive to do better, be better and not intentionally inflict pain on anyone and that includes myself.
-I am resilient in my conviction that I will never again be taken advantage of again via friends, families, men…the list is vast and wide.
+I am resilient in my conviction that I will never be taken advantage of again via friends, family, men…the list is vast and wide.